Objectively assess for concussion at point of care in minutes—at time of injury and longitudinally at baseline, injury, and recovery time points.

 Read more in our Publications & Papers

-In the FDA Validation study, the CI was demonstrated to have high accuracy in identifying the likelihood of concussion within 72 hours of injury, to be a stable measure over time in non head-injured populations, and that the change can be interpreted reliably.
-Injured patients with CIs less than or equal to threshold (70) are classified as Likely Concussed, and those with CIs greater than the threshold are classified as Not Likely Concussed.
+In the FDA Validation study, the CI was demonstrated to have high accuracy in identifying the likelihood of concussion within 72 hours of injury.
+The CI is expressed as an index from 0 to 100 with a lower score indicating greater severity of injury.
+Injured patients with CIs less than or equal to the threshold (70) are classified as Likely Concussed, and those with CIs greater than the threshold are classified as Not Likely Concussed.
 The assessment is indicated for use on patients 13-25 years of age and GCS 15.

 Read more in our Publications & Papers